axisgroup/design-process/4-Converge/README.md

 It gives the person that came up with the idea to add any remaining details or correct any wrong interpretations.

-### 2. Group Concepts into Views (Required, but can happen in Prototype phase)
+### 2. Group Concepts (Required)

-After visualization concepts are developed, the team needs to group the concepts into different views.
+After visualization concepts are developed, the team needs to group the concepts by similar purposes.
 They could be grouped by
 * business function
 * persona
 * time frame